Flo3141/biolm_utils/DOCS/framework_and_saluki_plugin_guide.md

 and avoids embedding plugin code into the framework's source tree.

 Discovery strategy (order of preference):

 - Entry-points (primary): use `importlib.metadata.entry_points()` to find `biolm_utils.plugins` entries and load the corresponding factory.
-- plugins/ directory (fallback): for local development or legacy setups the framework will attempt to import modules placed in a `plugins/` directory (e.g., for quick checks or local-only plugin development without packaging).
+- Built-in registry (fallback): the framework ships with a curated `biolm.plugins.builtin` module that can register the stock Saluki and XLNet plugins when no entry-point package is found.

 Example (entry-point usage):